Rippled Gum Moth

-The adult moths are pale brown, with dark speckles and two vague submarginal dark lines across each forewing.
-Each forewing has a recurved margin giving it a hooked tip.
+The adult moths are grey, with dark speckles, and two vague submarginal dark lines across each forewing.
+The grey turns to brown in dead specimens.
+Each forewing has a recurved margin giving it a hooked tip, which is more pronounced in the female.
 The wingspan is about 4 cms.
 The female antennae are thread-like.
 The male antennae have short pectinations.

 The species has been found in:

 Further reading :

 Moths of Australia

 Melbourne University Press, 1990, pl.
 26.7, p.
 364.

 Moths of Victoria: Part 5, Satin Moths and Allies - GEOMETROIDEA (A),

 Entomological Society of Victoria, 2014, pp. 32-33.

 Proceedings of the Linnean Society of New South Wales,

 Series 2, Volume 6, Part 4 (1892), p.
 657, No. 91.